3liasP/simdash/README.md

 - Digit 3 (rightmost) → Pin **12**
 - Digit 4 → **Not connected** (pin 13 is used for motor)

-**Power:**
-- VCC to 5V
-- GND to GND

 ### 2. Connect 5V Motor to Arduino:
 - Motor positive to digital pin **13** (PWM)
-- Motor negative to GND (via transistor if needed for higher current)
+- Motor negative to GND via transistor for proper current handling

 ### 3. Connect Arduino to computer via USB for serial communication.